 Since late 19th century, rich residents of Lublin and Warsaw became interested in the picturesque village.
 Spas and villas were constructed, and in 1927, already in the Second Polish Republic, Kazimierz Dolny once again became a town.
 Partly destroyed in World War II, it was rebuilt, and on September 8, 1994, its centre was officially recognised as a historical monument.

 Kazimierz Dolny is situated on the Lublin plateau.
 The town is known not only in Poland but also abroad.
 In 1994 the President of the Polish Republic published a decree naming Kazimierz Dolny a centre of historical importance.
 It is a sought after tourist centre where guests can relax and enjoy themselves.
 Nowadays, there are a number of hotels, boarding houses and restaurants to facilitate them.
-The absence of industry in the area, mean that flora and fauna flourish.
+The absence of industry in the area means that flora and fauna flourish.
 In 1979, the area was designated a “Landscape Park” and is thus protected.
 Some nine important nature reserves.
 One of them is called “Krowia Wyspa” or Cows Island.
-It is a breeding ground for water fowl.
-In the park there are many footpaths to explore the surroundings.
+It is a breeding ground for waterfowl.
+In the park, there are many footpaths to explore the surroundings.